 For adults, you may want to consider a Christmas wreath making workshop or a Christmas cookie baking party where people can learn creative decorating techniques and new recipes.
 Consider online workshop registration with DoJiggy to manage your registration fees and participant lists.
 Ask local shops and bakeries to donate decorations, ingredients, and instructors for the workshop, in exchange for sponsorship visibility on your registration website.
 Whatever Christmas fundraiser you choose, don't forget to have fun and enjoy the holiday season!

-Your walkathon press release needs to give the essential specifics, but should also be short and sweet, and leave some questions for a reporter to ask.
+Your walkathon press release needs to give the essential details of your event, but should also be short and sweet.
+Leave some questions for a reporter to ask.
 Without the need for questions, there is not much reason for a reporter to attend the event or call to ask for more information.

 If you are using DoJiggy's Crowdfunding Software to collect online donations, consider having your event press release distributed through an online service like PRWeb or PR.com.
 Make sure to include a live link directly from the release to the online donation page provided by DoJiggy.
 This is also a great way to spread the word about your event by making your release visible across the web.